kheaactua/docker-tmux/README.md

 # docker-tmux

-Container for building tmux from source
+Container for building tmux from source, on a configurable version of Ubuntu